buildkite/docs/styleguide/yaml.md

 # Talking about YAML

+This document is a part of the larger [style guide](./STYLE.md) and it covers the usage of YAML in the Buildkite documentation.
+Further expansion of this guide is highly welcomed.

 **Where possible, refer to what the YAML represents, such as a command, step, or pipeline, rather than the source itself.**
 In other words, describe the abstract meaning or effect of the YAML to be presented, not the literal characters used to declare it.
-In this usage, never use code style text.
+In this usage, never use code-style text.

 ✅ Here is an example pipeline configuration…<br>
 ✅ Add this step to the pipeline…<br>